 The platform allows for short-form vertical videos that can reach an audience quickly and easily.
 It also has a huge following of young people who are more likely to engage with brands that they follow.

 Did you know?
 You can create engaging TikTok videos fast with Viddyoze.

 8. Omnichannel Video Marketing Strategies

 If you plan on publishing video content across multiple platforms, you better have a video strategy in place or risk dealing with a lower ROI.

 Omnichannel is one of those terms that has been around forever.
 It’s a term used to describe how companies are trying to reach customers through all channels at once.

 It’s important to recognize that what works on one channel won’t necessarily produce the same results on others.

-For example, TikTok favors short form videos, hashtags, and trending music.
-Whereas to have a better chance of your videos succeeding on YouTube they should be long form, SEO optimised, and informative.
+For example, TikTok favors short-form videos, hashtags, and trending music.
+Whereas to have a better chance of your videos succeeding on YouTube they should be long-form, SEO optimized, and informative.

-To squeeze the most value out of each platform, they each need a tailored strategy which accounts for the differences in user base and content consumption.
+To squeeze the most value out of each platform, they each need a tailored strategy that accounts for the differences in user base and content consumption.

 9. The Online Events Industry Renaissance Continues